 - a wide range of opportunities for personal development are offered;

 - positive behaviour strategies are tailored to individual needs.

-You can visit the website of Linthwaite Clough JI&EY School from here.
+You can visit the website of Linthwaite Clough Junior and Infant school from here.